Cost-efficiency in Incomplete Markets: Setting

 \section{Setting}

 We consider a financial market with risky assets modeled as locally bounded $d$-dimensional semimartingale $S$ above an atomless, filtered standard Borel probability space $\offp$ with $\mathbb{F} = (\mathcal{F}_t)_{0 \leq t \leq T}$.\footnote{The results also hold in the case of a discrete probability space with $n$ equiprobable states.
-This setting will be discussed in Section~\ref{S4}.} We assume that the filtration is complete and right-continuous and that $\mathcal{F}_T = \mathcal{F}$.
+This setting is discussed in the companion document \cite{BS24appendix}.} Further, we assume that the filtration is complete and right-continuous and that $\mathcal{F}_T = \mathcal{F}$.
 We assume that there exists a riskless asset and, without loss of generality, that it is bearing no interest.

 We assume that the market is free of arbitrage in the sense of No Free Lunch with Vanishing Risk (NFLVR).
 This is equivalent to say that the set of all equivalent martingale measures